Universal-Basic-Compute/serenissima/docs/architecture/rendering.md

 This separation of concerns ensures optimal performance while maintaining visual clarity.
 The base land never needs to be re-rendered, significantly reducing GPU load during view transitions and updates.

+## Benefits of Layered Land Rendering Approach

+### Performance Improvements:
+- Base land never needs to be re-rendered
+- Texture loading only happens once at startup
+- View switching becomes much faster
+- Memory usage is reduced

+### Simplified Architecture:
+- Clear separation between base geometry and visualization
+- No need for complex material swapping
+- Easier to debug and maintain

+### Enhanced Flexibility:
+- New visualization modes can be added without affecting base rendering
+- Animations and transitions between views become possible
+- Can easily add/remove visual elements without touching base geometry

+### Improved Stability:
+- Less chance of rendering errors or flickering
+- Reduced risk of memory leaks from texture/material disposal
+- More predictable behavior across different devices

 ## Facade Pattern Implementation

 The rendering system uses the facade pattern to hide Three.js complexity: